rowcased/rowcased.github.io/alternate_page.md

 <hr>
 ### 1. Coder

 Because I began Codewars as a noob, I was baffled by many challenges and many early solutions were inefficient or clumsy.
-But I rapidly learned about algorithms, optimization, and best practices by reading comments and studying other people's code.
+But I rapidly learned about algorithms best practices by reading comments and studying other people's code.
 Solving the same kata in multiple languages offered many invaluable insights to programming.
 I never thought I would have solved so many.
 <br>
 * 2kyu ~ rank (began as 8kyu)
 * 137 leaderboard position